Taken from TOWN 25 NORTH by Malcolm Rosholt

 sawmill.
 This is visited by many people.

 Now lets step into the present.
-The village

 has changed.
 We have lost many